 Original entry - unedited ▼

 Burning sagebrush stung at Jessa's nostrils.
 She looked up from her sewing, through the open window.
-Thick, black tendrils of smoke were rushing toward them across the desert, driven by flames devouring drought-starved scrub.
-She cried out to her father and siblings, "Run!"
+Thick, black tendrils of smoke came rushing across the desert, driven by flames devouring drought-starved scrub.
+Outside, her father and siblings were working in the garden.
+She cried out to them, "Run!"

 In front, at the center of it all, the orange-gold ring of a portal appeared, encircled by script of the incantation which opened it.
 A murder of crows took to the air, screaming souls of the damned burst forth, and he stepped through, conducting his symphony of chaos.